 The power of personalization in CRM is indisputable, from increased customer engagement to conversions and sales.
-According to Boston Retail Partners’ 2017 POS Customer Management Survey, more than 70 percent of retailers say personalization is their top priority.
-Further, according to a Boston Consulting Group survey of VPs and C-level executives, brands using integrated advanced digital technologies and proprietary data are seeing revenue increases of six to 10 percent.
+According to Boston Retail Partners’ 2017 POS/Customer Engagement Survey more than 70 percent of retailers say personalization is their top priority.1 Further, according to a Boston Consulting Group survey of VPs and C-level executives, brands using integrated advanced digital technologies and proprietary data are seeing revenue increases of six to 10 percent.
 The study goes on to predict that personalization could shift revenues by $800 billion over the next five years in the retail, healthcare and financial services industries alone — to those organizations that get it right.

 And getting it right is key.
 According to Nucleus Research’s “The Half Life of Data,” organizations risk losing 54 percent of the value of their data in the first two hours after its creation.
 This has implications as retail marketers map out customer journeys, making it critical to provide the right offer to the customer in as close to real time as possible as the customer moves toward purchase.

 Customer journeys are more complex for omni-channel retailers than ever, spanning across a growing (and evolving) number of channels that may not easily share a single view of the customer.
 Before you can jump into incorporating personalization into your customers’ journeys it’s crucial to understand the essential components required for effective personalization.